Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 For finite and non-empty $A\subseteq\N$, parameters $(\sigma_B\in\R\colon B\subseteq A)$, and points $\z=(z_i\in\D\,:\,i\in A)$ sampled independently according to the $\gamma$-LQG area measure, we are interested in reweighting the law of $(h,\z,\Gamma)$ by

 where $N_B$ is the number of CLE loops surrounding the points $z_i$ for $i\in B$ and not surrounding the points $z_i$ for $i\not\in B$.
 We often write $\sigma_i,N_i$ instead of $\sigma_{ \{i \} },N_{ \{i \} }$ for $i\in A$ to simplify notation.
-Since $N_{i}=\infty$ a.s.\ for any $i\in A$ this reweighting does not make rigorous sense.
+Since any fixed point is a.s.\ surrounded by a loop of a non-nested CLE, the iterative construction of a nested CLE from non-nested CLEs implies that $N_{i}=\infty$ a.s.\ for any $i\in A$ and therefore this reweighting does not make rigorous sense.
 When trying to define it rigorously, it is natural to apply an approximation procedure where one only considers the CLE loops of size above a certain threshold $\delta$.
-When defining the size of a CLE loop one wants to choose an \emph{intrinsic} definition, namely one which does not depend on the embedding of the $\gamma$-LQG disk into $\D$.
+When defining the size of a CLE loop one wants to choose an \emph{intrinsic} definition, namely one which does not depend on the embedding $h$ of the $\gamma$-LQG disk into $\D$.
 For example, the Euclidean diameter of the loop would not be an appropriate measure, while the $\gamma$-LQG area surrounded by the loop or the $\gamma$-LQG length of the loop would be appropriate.
 Therefore, if $\sigma_i>0$ (resp.\ $\sigma_i<0$) then the reweighting we apply will both favor $\Gamma$ with a high (resp.\ low) density of loops around $z_i$ and $h$ which is particularly large (resp.\ small) near $z_i$.
 This explains why the reweighting \eqref{eq:reweight-nesting} affects the law of \emph{both} $\Gamma$ and $h$.
 Furthermore, one can argue at least heuristically that the effect of the reweighting should factorize in the sense that $\Gamma$ and $h$ are still independent (given $\z$) after the reweighting.
-In the rest of this subsection we will define precisely the loop ensemble $\Gamma$ and field $h$ that we expect to get when applying the reweighting \eqref{eq:reweight-nesting}.
+In the rest of this subsection we will give precise definitions of the loop ensemble $\Gamma$ and field $h$ that we expect to get when applying the reweighting \eqref{eq:reweight-nesting}.
+Section \ref{sss:regular-disk} contains an explanation on how the heuristics above match the definitions made in this paper.

-The $\gamma$-LQG disk with $\CLE_\kappa$ for $\kappa=\gamma^2\in(8/3,4)$ is believed to arise as the scaling limit of random planar maps decorated by a loop $O(n)$ model.
-Similarly, we conjecture that the disk obtained via the reweighting \eqref{eq:reweight-nesting} describes the scaling limit of random planar maps with a loop $O(n)$ model whose law has been reweighted according to nesting statistics relative to $\# A$ marked vertices.
+The $\gamma$-LQG disk decorated with an independent $\CLE_\kappa$ for $\kappa=\gamma^2\in(8/3,4)$ is believed to arise as the scaling limit of random planar maps decorated by a loop $O(n)$ model.
+Similarly, we conjecture that the variant of the $\gamma$-LQG disk obtained via the reweighting \eqref{eq:reweight-nesting} describes the scaling limit of random planar maps with a loop $O(n)$ model whose law has been reweighted according to nesting statistics relative to $\# A$ marked vertices.
 We refer to Section \ref{sec:discrete} for precise conjectures.